shanekingsley/craftedbycode/src/content/reflections/when-the-shell-no-longer-fits.md

 🌱  But if you can wait, if you can hold your nerve.
 Eventually, slowly, the new armour starts to form.
 A better, stronger ‘normal’ begins to emerge.

 I  definately didn't notice it at first.
 I was still aching, still terribly tired.
 But bit by bit, I realised:

 You’re not shrinking anymore, not hiding, not bracing for the next blow.
 You’re standing a little taller.
 Breathing a little deeper.

-And then it hits you:
+🔥 And then it hits you:

-You’ve grown.
-Not in spite of the discomfort but because you let yourself stay in it long enough to change.
+You’ve grown, not in spite of the pain, but because you faced it.
+You stayed in the fire  long enough to be forged, not consumed.
+And now, you’re stronger.
+Not the same.
+Not untouched.
+But transformed.

 Shane